egor444/BrokenTicketMachine/README.md

  Confusing Ticket Machine\
  **Only for Android devices**\
  \
- To install download the latest `AppV..` and install it.\
+ To install download the latest `AppV.apk` and install it.\
  \
  *Warning: Google Appstore might block this App, because it isn't installed through the Appstore*